 The power request type to be incremented.
 This parameter can be one of the following values.

-On systems not capable of connected standby, an active PowerRequestExecutionRequired request implies PowerRequestSystemRequired.
+On Traditional Sleep (S3) systems, an active PowerRequestExecutionRequired request implies PowerRequestSystemRequired.

 If the function succeeds, it returns a nonzero value.

 If the function fails, it returns zero.
 To get extended error information, call GetLastError.

 On Modern Standby systems on DC power, power requests are terminated after 5 minutes.

 Except for PowerRequestAwayModeRequired on Traditional Sleep (S3) systems, power requests are terminated upon user-initiated system sleep entry (power button, lid close or selecting Sleep from the Start menu).

 To conserve power and provide the best user experience, applications that use power requests should follow these best practices:

 - When creating a power request, provide a localized text string that describes the reason for the request in the REASON_CONTEXT structure.

 - Call PowerSetRequest immediately before the scenario that requires the request.

 - Call PowerClearRequest to decrement the reference count for the request as soon as the scenario is finished.